A Better-Than-1.6-Approximation for Prize-Collecting TSP: Abstract

 \section{Abstract}

 Prize-Collecting TSP is a variant of the traveling salesperson problem where one may drop vertices from the tour at the cost of vertex-dependent penalties.
 The quality of a solution is then measured by adding the length of the tour and the sum of all penalties of vertices that are not visited.
 We present a polynomial-time approximation algorithm with an approximation guarantee slightly below $1.6$, where the guarantee is with respect to the natural linear programming relaxation of the problem.
 This improves upon the previous best-known approximation ratio of $1.774$.
 Our approach is based on a known decomposition for solutions of this linear relaxation into rooted trees.
 Our algorithm takes a tree from this decomposition and then performs a pruning step before doing parity correction on the remainder.
 Using a simple analysis, we bound the approximation guarantee of the proposed algorithm by $\sfrac{(1+\sqrt{5})}{2} \approx 1.618$, the golden ratio.
-With some additional technical care we further improve it to $1.599$.
+With some additional technical care we further improve the approximation guarantee to $1.599$.
+Furthermore, we show that for the path version of Prize-Collecting TSP (known as Prize-Collecting Stroll) our approach yields an approximation guarantee of $1.6662$, improving upon the previous best-known guarantee of $1.926$.

 }; \end{tikzpicture}